rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 5. Coordination active.
 Leader continuously checks that coordination still is possible in all followers (see step 1) through subscription on output (S0004) _coordination is possible_.
-Coordination is terminated if it turns false is any follower.
+Coordination is terminated if output (S0004) _coordination is possible_ turns false is any follower TLC.
 6. If external control bits are used: Leader sends START/STOP order to followers during each cycle
 7. If external control bits are used: Leader receives START/STOP order